210: King Dinosaur

 A progressive dinner (a.k.a. round-robin dinner or safari supper) is a kind of potluck event in which participants eat a different course (or courses) of an extensive meal at the home of different hosts, traveling to each home once a course has been completed.

-Gentle Ben is a 1965 children’s novel by Walt Morey.
-It inspired the 1967-1969 CBS series of the same name that starred Clint Howard (Ron Howard’s brother) as a boy named Mark who has adventures with a large black bear named Ben (played by Bruno the Bear).
+An imitation of Clint Howard (Ron Howard’s brother) on the 1967-1969 CBS TV series Gentle Ben.
+Howard played a boy named Mark who has adventures with a large black bear named Ben (played by Bruno the Bear).
+The show was based on a 1965 children’s novel by Walt Morey.
 Howard has been an actor since he was three, primarily on television.
 Other than Gentle Ben, he has appeared on shows like The Andy Griffith Show, Star Trek, The Streets of San Francisco, and The Virginian.

 Hey, we’re neoconservative doctors.

 The phrase “neoconservatism” was coined in the early 1970s to describe right-leaning liberals who push for free enterprise and personal liberty.
-It has since evolved to apply to those on the right who believe the United States should promote and expand democracy around the world.
+It has since evolved to apply to those on the right who believe the United States should promote and expand democracy around the world, by force if necessary.